nhollingsworth09/PokeDash-AI/README.md

 # PokeDash-AI: An Artificial Intelligence Experiment
 _Disclaimer: I would not consider this code clean and error-free, thus it is not structured for reuse by others.
 Additionally, I was not following the PEP 8 style of coding so common python community standards and conventions were not followed._
 ## Introduction
-After completing an introductory course into Deep Learning, I finally had a basic understanding sufficient enough to start a this project that I've been itching to do for a while.
+After completing an introductory course into Deep Learning, I finally had a basic understanding sufficient enough to start a project that I've been itching to do for a while.
 The challenge is simple: "Can I create an neural network that can learn to play a game?"

 The first few weeks of 2019 was spent learning how to use [PyGame](https://www.pygame.org/docs/), an Open Source python package allowing user to design and build multimedia applications such as games.
 At the beginning of June, I gave myself two weeks to build the game then train a reinforcement learning algoritm ontop of it.